 The Mechanism of Male Hair Loss: DHT

-Hair follicles, genetically sensitive to DHT, reside in the front, top, and crown of the scalp.
-These areas produce an easily identifiable balding pattern described in the Norwood Classification.
+DHT-sensitive follicles normally reside in the front, top, and crown of the scalp.
+When a sufficient number of follicles in these areas are miniaturized, the balding exhibits an easily identifiable pattern that is described by the Norwood Classification of male hair loss.
 Balding typically begins with recession of the hairline at the temples and thinning of the crown.
-It may progress to complete baldness in the front, top, and crown of the scalp while leaving a wreath of hair around the back and sides of the scalp, an area referred to as the “permanent zone.”
+It may progress to complete baldness in the front, top, and crown of the scalp while leaving a wreath of hair around the back and sides of the scalp.
+This area, which consists of large numbers of DHT-resistant follicles, is often referred to as the “permanent zone.”

 Balding: Genes, Hormones & Age

-While the mechanism of androgenetic hair loss is the same for all men (i.e., whose hair loss is not caused by an underlying medical condition, drugs, stress, etc.), there is significant variation in the age at which men will start to go bald, as well as the extent of their balding.
-This wide variability is due to the fact that the expression of androgenetic hair loss is significantly affected by three interdependent factors: genes, hormones, and age.
+While the cause of androgenetic hair loss is the same for all men (i.e., men whose hair loss is not caused by an underlying medical condition, drugs, or stress), there is significant variation in the age at which men start to go bald, as well as the extent of their balding.
+This wide variability is due to the fact that the expression of androgenetic hair loss is significantly affected by three related factors: genes, hormones, and age.

-Let us explore each of these important factors in male hair loss.
+Let us explore each of these important contributors to male hair loss.

 The Role of Genes in Hair Loss